 Concurrent with the Housing Element Update (2015-2023) process, the City also implemented several Housing Element programs.
 The City Council adopted Zoning Ordinance amendments pertaining to 1) an emergency shelter for the homeless overlay, 2) transitional and supportive housing and residential care facilities, and 3) reasonable accommodation on April 29, 2014, and the proposed additions and modifications will become effective on May 30, 2014.
-In addition, the City Council adopted two Zoning Ordinance amendments related to secondary dwelling units and accessory buildings and accessory structures on May 13, 2014.
+In addition, the City Council adopted two Zoning Ordinance amendments related to accessory dwelling units and accessory buildings and accessory structures on May 13, 2014.
 These two ordinances will become effective on June 13, 2014.A link to the adopted ordinance is provided under each respective topic

 Emergency Shelter for the Homeless Overlay